Field electron emission: Vacuum breakdown and electrical discharge phenomena

 As already indicated, it is now thought that the earliest manifestations of field electron emission were the electrical discharges it caused.
-After Fowler–Nordheim work, it was understood that CFE was one of the possible primary underlying causes of vacuum breakdown and electrical discharge phenomena.
+After the Fowler–Nordheim work, it was understood that CFE was one of the possible primary underlying causes of vacuum breakdown and electrical discharge phenomena.
 (The detailed mechanisms and pathways involved can be very complicated, and there is no single universal cause) Where vacuum breakdown is known to be caused by electron emission from a cathode, then the original thinking was that the mechanism was CFE from small conducting needle-like surface protrusions.
 Procedures were (and are) used to round and smooth the surfaces of electrodes that might generate unwanted field electron emission currents.
 However the work of Latham and others showed that emission could also be associated with the presence of semiconducting inclusions in smooth surfaces.
 The physics of how the emission is generated is still not fully understood, but suspicion exists that so-called "triple-junction effects" may be involved.
 Further information may be found in Latham's book and in the on-line bibliography.